rsmith0906/dbus-shelly-plug-inverter/README.md

 - Shelly Plug with latest firmware
   - Measuring AC output of Off-Grid Inverter
   - Connected to Wifi netowrk "A" with a known IP
-- Venus OS on Raspberry PI 4 4GB version 1.1 - Firmware v2.84
+- Venus OS on Raspberry PI 3 4GB
+  - Victron 150/45 Solar Charge Controller
-  - No other devices from Victron connected
+  - Victron SmartShunt
   - Connected to Wifi netowrk "A"

 ### Details / Process